jwstegemann/fritz2-docs/Validation.md

 }
 ```

-It is recommended to implement your validation-code in a multiplatform-project so you can use it in both browser and backend.
 Have a look at a more complete example [here](https://examples.fritz2.dev/validation/build/distributions/index.html).

 By the way: fritz2 supports connecting to your (http)-backend from the browser with [Remote Calls](RemoteCalls.html).